marcduiker/marcduiker.github.io/_posts/2016-05-16-workflow-management-spe-module.md

 - Update workflow for all items.
 - Update workflow for selected items.

-After running one of these actions you will see a notification about the number of items that have been processed and the list will be updated and now including the _workflow ID_ and _workflow state ID_ values for the items.
+After running one of these actions you will see a notification about the number of items that have been processed.
+The list will be updated and now includes the _workflow ID_ and _workflow state ID_ values for the items.

 <img class="u-max-full-width" src="{{ site.url }}/assets/2016/05/16/workflow_management_report2.png" alt="Workflow Management SPE Module">